Advertise Follow Us

 The very first biomechanics calculations ended up being incorrect, but eventually led to the development of the Royal Veterinary College’s Structure and Motion Laboratory.
 Studying a variety of animals — from dinosaurs to cockroaches — 55 researchers aim to understand locomotive biomechanics.
 The horse research group within the lab is most interested in what limits performance and causes injury.
 The conclusion is that biomechanics link performance and injury together, creating a triangle of problems.

-What do a racehorse, the Tower Bridge in London and a grand staircase all have in…
+What do a racehorse, the Tower Bridge in…